BARK Ranger Program

 - Know which trails allow dogs, and which don’t.
 Don’t leave dogs unattended in vehicles while you go off to hike.
 See the link below for more details.

 You start the program by going to a park office and picking up a checklist.
-When you complete the checklist (see the BARK Ranger section link in an individual park for more info), you can get your special dog tag.
+When you complete the checklist (see the BARK Ranger section link in an individual park for more info), you can get your special dog tag (or other reward).
+Many parks will also give you a certificate of completion along with the tag.

 Note: The program does vary a little between locations, so please make sure you verify the details when you pick up your check list, or by viewing the link at the bottom of the BARK Ranger section at the specific park.